particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - BLE device name or setup code.
 From the factory, this is a string like "P Series-" followed by the last 6 characters of the serial number.
 Imagine a classroom of users who are all trying to set up their devices at the same time over BLE.
 The device name makes sure they set up the device in their hand instead of a different nearby device.
 However, you can also set this to a constant value, for example the name of your product, to simplify setup.

 - Mobile secret.
 Every Particle device has a mobile secret written to it at the factory.
 It's also printed on in the data matrix code (similar to a QR code) on the serial number sticker.
 This is used for secure communication over BLE between your mobile app, which has presumably scanned the data matrix code, and the device, which already knows its mobile secret stored in flash memory.

 You can, however, configure the mobile secret to be a single pre-shared secret across all of your product devices.
-This is less secure, since an attacker who is nearby, knows the pre-shared secret, and is listening at the time of Wi-Fi configuration, could intercept and decrypt the communications.
+This eliminates the need to scan the data matrix code.
+The downside is that unless you add additional safety checks in your firmware and/or mobile app, it could allow customers of your product to configure devices of different customers of your product.

 If multiple users setting up your product in close proximity is unlikely, and the highest level of security is not necessary, setting both a constant device name and mobile secret eliminates the need to scan the serial number sticker or enter a 6-character code.
-The downside of this is that users will be able to configure any of your products at any time from your mobile app.
-In order to prevent being able to configure devices of other of your customers, you would need to add additional safety checks, preferably both in firmware and your mobile app.

 This is what the service UUIDs look like in the Particle device firmware: